 Still, it took several centuries for the culinary art of dim sum to develop.
 At one time it was considered inappropriate to combine tea with food: a famous 3rd-century Imperial physician claimed this would lead to excessive weight gain.
 As tea's ability to aid in digestion and cleanse the palate became known, tea house proprietors began adding a variety of snacks, and the tradition of dim sum was born.

-In the west, dim sum came about as a natural result of 19th-century Chinese immigrants - most of whom were from the Canton region - settling on the East and West coasts.
-Some gourmands believe that dim sum inspired the whole idea of "brunch" - combining breakfast and lunch into one large midmorning meal.
-It is true that the word brunch only came into existence in the late 1800's.
+In the west, dim sum came about as a natural result of 19th-century Chinese immigrants—most of whom were from the Canton region—settling on the East and West coasts.
+Some gourmands believe that dim sum inspired the whole idea of "brunch," the combining of breakfast and lunch into one large midmorning meal.
+It is true that the word brunch only came into existence in the late 1800s.

 Dim Sum Food

 Many of the dishes that compose a dim sum-inspired lunch are either steamed or deep-fried.
 Among the former, you'll find everything from steamed pork spareribs, char siu bao, steamed buns with roast pork, and har gao.
 Deep-fried treats include mini spring rolls and wu gok, a type of taro turnover.

 Finally, there's dessert.
 Custard tarts are a must; you may also have a choice between mango or almond pudding.

 All of these delicious foods are washed down with copious amounts of green tea.